ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 .. image:: ../../../images/MissionList_Land.png
     :target: ../_images/MissionList_Land.png

-Vehicle will land at its current location or at the lat/lon coordinates provided.
+The vehicle will land at its current location or at the lat/lon coordinates provided.
 This is the mission equivalent of the :ref:`LAND flight mode <land-mode>`.

 **Lat, Lon** - the latitude and longitude targets.
 If left as zero it